biowaffeln/msc-19-showcase/README.md

 ## Adding your project

 Clone the repository.
-Add your files by placing them in a `src/markdown-pages` directory.
+You can add your project by populating the `index.md` in your `src/markdown-pages/your-name` directory.

-Running `yarn install && yarn run develop` will start up a development server.

 ```
 mardown-pages